jd-rathod-120/The-k-th-smallest-element-in-the-list/README.md

-# The-k-th-smallest-element-in-the-list
-I have written an O(n) time deterministic program to find the k th smallest element in list of n integers.
+Write an O(n) time deterministic program with the following input-output.
+Input: A list of n integers, and a number k, 0 < k < n + 1.
+Output: The k-th smallest element in the list.